apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 ### Encryption Algorithm

-The default content encryption algorithm for crypto operations has now switched from `A128CBC-HS256` to `A256CBC-HS512`, which requires a larger key size.
+The default content encryption algorithm for crypto operations has now switched from `A128CBC-HS256` to `A256CBC-HS512`, which requires a larger key size for better security.
 To continue using your existing keys, you would need to instruct CAS to use the previous algorithm by setting the following property:

 ```properties